jianhao2016/AllSet/README.md

 source run_all_experiments.sh [method]
 ```

+## Issues
+If you have any problem about our code, please open an issue **and** @ us (or send us an email) in case the notification doesn't work.
+Our email can be found in the paper.

 ## Citation
 If you use our code or data in your work, please cite our paper:
 ```